Written by Erick Razo On December 6, 2017.

 Geography of Zircon

 Zircon can be found in places like Madagascar, Australia, China, Sri Lanka and Tanzania.
 They are found in a range of colors.
 Matara Zircon is name given to colorless Zircon that is mined from the city with the same name near Sri Lanka near where it is mined.

 Chemical Composition, Crystal Structure, and Physical Properties

-Sapphire has a 9-9.5 on the Moh’s scale.
+Zircon has an 6- 7.5 on the Moh’s scale.
 The Moh’s scale of mineral hardness characterizes the scratch resistance of various minerals on an exponential scale from 10 to 0.
 The top of the scale is Diamond at 10 and graphite at 0.
-Due to its exceptional hardness, sapphire is ideal for heavy everyday wear.
-This is why sapphire tends to be one of the primary colored gemstones in the market today and a common go-to for engagement rings with a colored center stone.
+Due to its good hardness, Zircon is ideal for occasional wear, due to its brittle nature.
+In the right mounting with the proper protection, Zircon will last a long time.

 Just like each family has their own special traditions, languages, memories, and foods making them one of a kind, the many different colors and interesting optical properties of Zircon make it stand out from all others.
 Getting together with those loved ones makes this the most wonderful time of the year.
 From all of us here at Diadem Jewelers we wish you a Merry Christmas and a Happy New Year!